I PREFER EQSL BUT WILL ALSO ACCEPT DIRECT QSL IF ACCOMPANIED BY SAE & $2 For RETURN POSTAGE

-I've had a lifelong interest in radio starting in the late 70's as a young 10 year old boy when I was in Canada on a family holiday...
+I've had a lifelong interest in radio.
+It all started in the late 70's as a young 10 year old boy when I was in Canada on a family holiday...
 My uncle had a CB radio in his truck and I loved listening to all the chatter!
-When we came home my dad bought me a cheap 4w AM CB but I wanted to know what those strange warbly sounds were that I could'nt access so I quickly graduated to a 240 channel SSB set and tasted my first proper DX.
+When we came home my dad bought me a cheap 4w AM CB but I wanted to know what those strange warbly sounds were that I could'nt access so I quickly graduated to a 240 channel President McKinley with SSB and tasted my first proper DX...
 I was hooked!
 I was fortunate enough to experience the fantastic propagation of the early 1980s when it was possible to work the world with simple equipment and very low power.
-My main antenna back then was a homebrew Delta Loop for 11m which worked the world for me with just 12 watts of power.
-Later on I inherited an old Yaesu FRG 7 receiver and became an active SWL on the HF bands.
-Long periods of radio inactivity unfortunately followed due to work commitments and starting a family and I left the hobby behind for a number of years. but radio is in the blood and I got the bug again when we finally settled in our current home.
-I decided to sit my amatuer radio licence in July 2012 and thankfully I passed.
-A lifetimes ambition fulfilled.
-What a great hobby it is!!
+My main antenna back then was a homebrew wire Loop for 11m which worked the world for me with just 12 watts of power.
+I later inherited a Yaesu FRG 7 receiver from an elderly neighbour and became an active SWL on the HF bands.

-My main radio is a Yaesu FT 1000MP MK V, getting on in years now but still a wonderful rig and a joy to operate.
+My main radio is a Yaesu FT 1000MP MK V, getting on in years now but is still a wonderful rig and a joy to operate.